 - Reviewing City contracts for integrity, accountability and fiscal compliance;

 - Resolving claims both on behalf of and against the City;

 - Ensuring transparency and accountability in setting prevailing wage and vigorously enforcing prevailing wage and living wage laws; and

 - Promoting policies that enhance City government’s commitment to efficiency, integrity and performance for all New Yorkers.

-The Comptroller leads a staff of 760 employees—including accountants, attorneys, economists, engineers, IT professionals, budget, financial and investment analysts, claim specialists and researchers, and administrative support staff.
+The Comptroller leads a staff of about 800 employees—including accountants, attorneys, economists, engineers, IT professionals, budget, financial and investment analysts, claim specialists and researchers, and administrative support staff.
 His office works collaboratively to boost communities across New York City, through its many critical functions:

 Auditing for Performance and Efficiency

 As the City’s Chief Auditor, the Comptroller is required to audit every City agency at least once every four years.
 The Comptroller’s audits examine the operations of all City agencies and evaluate initiatives to preserve and develop affordable housing, deliver quality public education, ensure access to public benefits, provide preventative homeless services and protect the rights of individuals and communities.

 Ensuring Integrity and Preventing Abuses in City Contracting